manuelM123/Project_Walls/README.md

 # Wall Labyrinth game done in C++ programming language with Visual Studio
-This game has been elaborated for the discipline of Computer Graphics
+This game has been elaborated for the discipline of Computer Graphics.

 It's functionalities are divided in: